Student Activities and Organizations

 The Preservation Studies Student Organization promotes historic preservation education and advocacy efforts throughout the Cornell community and the wider preservation profession.

 The Women's Planning Forum plays host to alumnae in the field and sponsors career workshops.
-It arranges seminars, receptions, and special events, such as a grant-writing workshop and internship preparation seminar.
+The group arranges seminars, receptions, and special events, such as a grant-writing workshop and internship preparation seminar.